gryphonai/apache-armor/README.md

 ## Requirements

+To launch this role, you will need :

-- Apache2 webserver
+- an Apache2 webserver
-- User with sudo privilege
+- a user with sudo privilege
 - Debian 9+ or CentOS 7+

 ## Usage